 Now, I'll admit: it's pretty lame to give yourself a nickname.
 But when I was 25 years old and my students started calling me Professor Graifer, it kind of blew me away.
 Since trivia is a game where the host is the key quizmaster and professors are known for their knowledgeable appearance and mastery of material, I thought it a snappy, easy-to-remember moniker that would help cement a following that was conducive to expansion.
 It proved to be successful and within a few months, I became an Area Manager for Challenge Entertainment in Central Florida and have successfully grown our region to include 8 weekly shows and 2 private monthly shows as of this writing that I have added to our lineup.

 Working as an entertainer, I have been asked a lot by many of my players if I did any sports announcing, radio, or other voice work.
 I've been asked questions like that since I was in high school, and I decided to do something about it.
-I've since become an announcer for professional wrestling and professional football, which has only enhanced my ambition to use my voice to make a living for myself and my family.
+I've since become an announcer for professional wrestling, mixed martial arts, boxing and professional football, which has only enhanced my ambition to use my voice to make a living for myself and my family.
 I've even been known to pop up on occasion as a master of ceremonies for other events and even a DJ from time to time.
 Wherever an experienced speaker is needed, there's a chance you'll find me nearby.
 I have worked as a host for more than 200 sports events and probably another 500-600 trivia events.
 I've performed in five states (FL, GA, NV, NY, IN) and am hungry for more.

 So where do I go from here?
 I'm not sure, but I'm a big believer in serendipity, which has led me to where I am.
 I set my eyes on the horizon to chase a happy, satisfying life; but I always keep my head on a swivel so that I don't miss the many opportunities or "happy accidents" that life throws at me.
 The Young Professor is a brand born of a conglomeration of happy accidents, and I look forward to the many more that lie ahead.